 c.
 Chapter Awards Program.
 The Chapter Awards Chair shall be responsible for the Chapter Awards Program, including the selection of committee members, providing guidance and compiling their input to determine the making selections for awards present by the Chapter.
 The Chair shall work with the Membership Chair to develop membership awards that will enhance Chapter membership.

 d.
 Scholarship Program.
 The Scholarship Program will be administered as outlined in the Bylaws.
-The Scholarship Coordinator shall be responsible for disseminating pertinent information to all those eligible to participate no later than sixty days prior to the deadline.
+The Scholarship Program Coordinator shall be responsible for disseminating pertinent information to all those eligible to participate no later than sixty days prior to the deadline.

 e.
 CDFM Incentive Awards.
 The CDFM Incentive Awards will be presented during a Chapter Luncheon (normally in July) to Chapter Members who receive their CDFM designation during the Chapter’s operational year (1 July – 30 June).
 The Certification Coordinator shall be responsible for disseminating pertinent information to the membership and verifying member eligibility for the Awards.